satoshinm/NetCraft/README.md

 * GLFW is used for cross-platform window management.
 * CURL is used for HTTPS / SSL POST for the authentication process.
 * lodepng is used for loading PNG textures.
+* miniz is used for writing PNG screenshots and loading zip archives.
 * sqlite3 is used for saving the blocks added / removed by the user.
 * tinycthread is used for cross-platform threading.
 * emscripten is used for compiling to the web platform.